 NAFCU believes the five-point plan outlined below (and described in the February 2013 letter to Congressional leaders) is essential to give the credit union industry the continued ability to serve its member-owners in today's environment.

 In April 2013 Robert Burrow, President and CEO of Bayer Heritage FCU in Proctor, West Virginia, testified on behalf of NAFCU before the House Financial Services Financial Institutions Subcommittee.
 The hearing focused on the regulatory environment for credit unions and provided a critical opportunity for NAFCU and the credit union industry to educate members of Congress about the daunting challenges credit unions face.
-Read Mr. Burrow's testimony on the need for regulatory relief.
 In conjunction with the hearing Financial Services Committee Vice Chairman Gary Miller (R-CA) announced his intention to introduce a regulatory relief package for credit unions.

 Representative Miller introduced H.R.
 2572, the "Regulatory Relief for Credit Unions Act of 2013."
 The centerpiece of the legislation is a risk-based capital proposal that revives concepts supported by the credit union industry in previous legislative efforts such as the Credit Union Regulatory Improvements Act.